 The hypothalamus forms the floor of the 3rd ventricle.
 It includes, from before backwards, the optic chiasma, the tuber cinereum, the infundibular stalk (leading down to the posterior lobe of the pituitary), the mamillary bodies and the posterior perforated substance.
-In each of these there is a number of cell masses or nuclei surrounded by a fibre pathway - the medial forebrain bundle - which runs throughout the length of the hypothalamus and serves to link it with the midbrain posteriorly and the basal forebrain areas anteriorly.
+In each of these there is a number of cell masses or nuclei and a fibre pathway-the medial forebrain bundle-which runs throughout the length of the hypothalamus and serves to link it with the midbrain posteriorly and the basal forebrain areas anteriorly.

-From a functional point of view, the hypothalamus is largely concerned with autonomic activity and can be divided into a posteromedial sympathetic area and an anterolateral area concerned with parasympathetic activity.

 Sherrington described the hypothalamus as the head ganglion of the autonomic system.
+It is largely concerned with autonomic activity and can be divided into a posteromedial sympathetic area and an anterolateral area concerned with parasympathetic activity.

-In addition, the hypothalamus plays an important part in endocrine control by the formation of releasing factors or release-inhibiting factors.
-These substances, following their secretion into the hypophyseal portal vessels, influence the production by the cells of the anterior pituitary of corticotrophin, follicle-stimulating hormone, luteinizing hormone, prolactin, somatotrophin, thyrotrophin and melanocyte-stimulating hormone.
+The hypothalamus plays an important part in endocrine control by the formation of releasing factors or release-inhibiting factors.
+These substances, following their secretion into the hypophyseal portal vessels, influence the production by the cells of the anterior pituitary of adrenocorticotrophin (ACTH), follicle-stimulating hormone, luteinizing hormone, prolactin, somatotrophin, thyrotrophin and melanocyte-stimulating hormone.